wearegiants/GreenRecs-Booker/README.md

 - minor bugfixes.

 v.0.1.1
 - some bugfixes for boolean handling as well as some safeguards for erronious submissions

+v.0.1.2
+- mid refactor, some fields are TBD, validation states added for booleans (which are actually ints.)
+- still have a few things that are working.